Hindsight-Technology/documentation/other/legal/agreements/terms.rst

 ===========================
 .. _online_terms_of_sale:

-.. note:: Version 2 - Last revision: July 12, 2018.
+.. note:: Version 2 - Last revision: Oct 15, 2019.

-By subscribing to the Twenty20 Online services (the "Services") provided by Twenty20 SA and its affiliates (collectively, "Twenty20 SA") in relation with Twenty20 Enterprise Edition or Twenty20 Community Edition (the "Software"), you (the "Customer") are agreeing to be bound by the following terms and conditions (the "Agreement").
+By accepting these General Terms during your account registration or subscription process, or by accessing or using our Offerings, you confirm your acceptance of these General Terms and other applicable Terms and your agreement to be a party to this binding contract.
+If you do not agree, you do not have the right to access or use our Offerings.

+You agree to these Terms on behalf of the company or other legal entity for which you are acting (for example, as an employee or contractor) or, if there is no company or legal entity, on behalf of yourself as an individual (in either case, “You”).
+You represent and warrant that you have the right and authority (as well as the capacity—for example, you are of sufficient legal age) to act on behalf of and bind such entity (if any) and yourself.

 .. _term:

 1 Term of the Agreement
 =======================

-The duration of this Agreement (the “Term”) shall be minimally one month and as specified in writing at the signature of this Agreement, beginning on the date of the signature.
-It is automatically renewed for an equal Term, unless either party provides a written notice of termination minimum 30 days before the end of the Term by registered mail to the other party.
+The duration of the Agreement (hereafter the “Term”) shall be minimally one (1) year or as otherwise specified in the top of this Agreement starting on the date of the signature of the Agreement.
+It is automatically renewed for one year, or as otherwise specified and agreed by both parties in writing.
+Either party may terminate the renewal by notifying the other party at least 30 days prior to the termination of the current agreement by registered mail to the other party.

 .. _definitions:

 2 Definitions
 =============

+Software
+    Any Twenty20 product, application, or tool that is provided and accessed as a part of this subscription service.

 User
     Any active user account with access to the Software in creation and/or edition mode.